google-deepmind/open_spiel/docs/developer_guide.md

 ## Conditional dependencies

 The goal is to make it possible to optionally include external dependencies and build against them.
-The setup was designed to met the following needs:
+The setup was designed to meet the following needs:

 -   **Single source of truth**: We want a single action to be sufficient to manage the conditional install and build.
 Thus, we use bash environment